![]() |

 TITLE 23: EDUCATION AND CULTURAL RESOURCES

-SUBTITLE A: EDUCATION CHAPTER I: STATE BOARD OF EDUCATION SUBCHAPTER a: PUBLIC SCHOOL RECOGNITION PART 1 PUBLIC SCHOOLS EVALUATION, RECOGNITION AND SUPERVISION SECTION 1.88 ADDITIONAL ACCOUNTABILITY REQUIREMENTS FOR DISTRICTS SERVING STUDENTS OF LIMITED ENGLISH PROFICIENCY UNDER TITLE III
+SECTION 1.88 ADDITIONAL ACCOUNTABILITY REQUIREMENTS FOR DISTRICTS SERVING STUDENTS OF LIMITED ENGLISH PROFICIENCY UNDER TITLE III

-Section 1.88 Additional Accountability Requirements for Districts Serving Students of Limited English Proficiency Under Title III
+Section 1.88 Additional Accountability Requirements for Districts Serving Students of Limited English Proficiency under Title III

-a) The three distinct AMAOs address proficiency, progress, and adequate yearly progress (AYP), respectively, in connection with students taking the annual English language proficiency examination prescribed by the State Board of Education in 23 Ill.
+a) The three distinct AMAOs address progress, proficiency, and adequate yearly progress (AYP), respectively, in connection with students taking the annual English language proficiency assessment prescribed by the State Board of Education in 23 Ill.
 Adm.
 Code 228 (Transitional Bilingual Education).
 These objectives shall apply at the district or cooperative level, as applicable, i.e., based on the test scores achieved by all the students served by each entity that receives Title III funding.
 In order to "meet AMAOs" for any given year, a district or cooperative must achieve all of the applicable objectives described in this subsection (a).

 3) "Adequate yearly progress" or "AYP" has the meaning given to that term in Section 1.40 of this Part, except that, for purposes of this Section, AYP is specific to the scores earned on the reading and mathematics portions of the State assessment by students with limited proficiency in English, to their participation in the State assessment, and to their attendance or graduation rate, as applicable.
 The AYP objective shall apply only when the number of students served is treated as a subgroup under Section 1.60(a) of this Part.